opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 The chart below is a bit complex, but shows the days between the first public commit and the first onchain transaction for each project in the RF4 cohort.
 The x-axis is the date of the first commit and the y-axis is the timedelta between the first onchain transaction and first commit.
 A large, positive number like 200 means that the first transaction was 200 days before the first commit.
 The colors also correspond to the timedelta: red circles are ones that had their first transaction many months before their code was on GitHub; blue circles are ones that had their first transaction many months after their code was on GitHub.
 The size of the circle represents that number of transactions the project had across all its contracts over the period.

 Without getting into the details, we can see that there are many projects that had onchain deployments months or even years before they made their code public.
 This is a concerning sign for the health of the ecosystem, as it suggests that many projects are not following good practices for open source development, regardless of whether they decide to apply a permissive license to their code or not.
 It will be interesting to monitor these repos over time to see if they continue to be active and/or they were only made public for a brief period so as to qualify for retro funding.

+We can also analyze the same data to see how many RF4 projects had their first public commit and their first onchain transaction _before_ the start of RF3 voting (in November 2023), but that did not apply for RF3.
+In total, there were 75 projects that met these criteria, including many well-known protocols like Layer Zero, 0x, LI.FI, Odos, and Superfluid.

 ![Commit vs. Transaction Timing](output_28_1.png)